Ovarian cancer: Grading

-Grade 1 tumors have well differentiated cells (look very similar to the normal tissue) and are the ones with the best prognosis.
-Grade 2 tumors are also called moderately well-differentiated and they are made up of cells that resemble the normal tissue.
-Grade 3 tumors have the worst prognosis and their cells are abnormal, referred to as poorly differentiated.
+Grade 1 tumors have well-differentiated cells (look very similar to normal tissue) and are the ones with the best prognosis.
+Grade 2 tumors are also known as moderately well-differentiated, and they are composed of cells that resemble normal tissue.
+Grade 3 tumors have the worst prognosis, and their cells are abnormal, referred to as poorly differentiated.

-Metastasis in ovarian cancer is very common in the abdomen and occurs via exfoliation, where cancer cells burst through the ovarian capsule and are able to move freely throughout the peritoneal cavity.
+Metastasis in ovarian cancer is very common in the abdomen and occurs via exfoliation, where cancer cells burst through the ovarian capsule and can move freely throughout the peritoneal cavity.
 Ovarian cancer metastases usually grow on the surface of organs rather than the inside; they are also common on the omentum and the peritoneal lining.
 Cancer cells can also travel through the lymphatic system and metastasize to lymph nodes connected to the ovaries via blood vessels; i.e. the lymph nodes along the infundibulopelvic ligament, the broad ligament, and the round ligament.
 The most commonly affected groups include the paraaortic, hypogastric, external iliac, obturator, and inguinal lymph nodes.
 Usually, ovarian cancer does not metastasize to the liver, lung, brain, or kidneys unless it is a recurrent disease; this differentiates ovarian cancer from many other forms of cancer.

 Prevention

-Women with strong genetic risk for ovarian cancer may consider the surgical removal of their ovaries as a preventive measure.
+Women with high genetic risk for ovarian cancer may consider the surgical removal of their ovaries as a preventive measure.
 This is often done after completion of childbearing years.
 This reduces the chances of developing both breast cancer (by around 50%) and ovarian cancer (by about 96%) in women at high risk.
 Women with BRCA gene mutations usually also have their Fallopian tubes removed at the same time (salpingo-oophorectomy), since they also have an increased risk of Fallopian tube cancer.
 However, these statistics may overestimate the risk reduction because of how they have been studied.

 Because a large fraction of ovarian cancers originate in the fallopian tubes, the Ovarian Cancer Research Alliance and the Society of Gynecologic Oncology now recommend that women who are not planning on having additional children and who are undergoing surgical procedures such as tubal ligation (having one's "tubes tied") undergo opportunistic salpingectomy — i.e. simultaneously having their fallopian tubes removed.
 OVCARE — BC Cancer's multi-institutional and multidisciplinary ovarian research group — began recommending salpingectomy at the time of hysterectomy and in place of tubal ligation in 2010.

-Women with a significant family history for ovarian cancer are often referred to a genetic counselor to see if testing for BRCA mutations would be beneficial.
+Women with a significant family history of ovarian cancer are often referred to a genetic counselor to see if testing for BRCA mutations would be beneficial.
 The use of oral contraceptives, the absence of 'periods' during the menstrual cycle, and tubal ligation reduce the risk.

-There may an association of developing ovarian cancer and ovarian stimulation during infertility treatments.
+There may be an association between developing ovarian cancer and ovarian stimulation during infertility treatments.
 Endometriosis has been linked to ovarian cancers.
 Human papillomavirus infection, smoking, and talc have not been identified as increasing the risk for developing ovarian cancer.